rondagdag/aframe-broadcast-component/README.md

 > Work in progress.
 Supports A-Frame 0.2.0.

+> Check out the successor to this component, the [A-Frame Firebase Component](https://github.com/ngokevin/aframe-firebase-component).

 A component to send and consume entity data over WebSockets for simple multiuser [A-Frame](https://aframe.io).